 My quick fire description – unpretentious, artisan, rustic, down-to-earth, welcoming, delicious.
 Want to know more?
 Then carry on reading…

 Tucked away in a little cobbled courtyard, Workhouse Coffee Co. feels like somewhere where you just know you will enjoy real coffee.
-Through the week they have a steady pace of customers, the usual lunch time rush and on a weekend it has a fabulous busy welcoming atmosphere.
-The staff are extremely friendly and helpful, and they have an enticing display of freshly baked cakes, pastries, ciabatta’s and pasties – the Moroccan lamb pasty being my particular favourite.
+Through the week they have a steady pace of customers, the usual lunchtime rush and on a weekend it has a fabulous busy welcoming atmosphere.
+The staff are extremely friendly and helpful, and they have an enticing display of freshly baked cakes, pastries, ciabatta’s and pasties.

-I’ve been meaning to write a blog on Workhouse before as it is now pretty much the only coffee shop in Reading I visit.
-I’ve been drinking their coffee since the King’s Road branch opened in 2010, and have seen it develop and improve every step of the way.
+I’ve been drinking Workhouse Coffee since the King’s Road branch opened in 2010, and have seen it develop and improve every step of the way.
 Based just opposite Costa, Starbucks and Café Nero it was always going to be a challenge for them, but what makes Workhouse unique is that they don’t rely on marketing, but purely word-of-mouth.
-Their focus isn’t on having a cosy sofa to relax on and chat with friends for a couple of hours, this is all about the coffee… pure and simple.
-The whole place has a fresh no pressure inviting sensation – I just can’t resist, and only wish that we had more authentic shops and cafes like this around.
+Their focus isn’t on having a cosy sofa to relax on and chat with friends for a couple of hours, this is all about the coffee, pure and simple.

-A few times now I have had the opportunity to talk to the head barista and owner Greg about his journey with coffee and Workhouse.
-An enthusiastic true barista with a ‘passionate’ style.
-He quite often will offer me a quick little espresso shot of some new blend he is trying, accompanied with a comment such as it would ‘blow my mind’ – and it does!
-I’m a flat white girl, but I have tried many of the different coffee’s on offer… cappuccino, latte, the butterscotch latte is particularly special.
-Greg’s attitude, in fact all of the staff’s attitude means that your coffee is made by someone who cares and it tastes great for it.
+A few times now I have had the opportunity to talk to the head barista and owner Greg about his journey with Workhouse.
+An enthusiastic true barista with a ‘passionate’ style, he quite often will offer me a quick little espresso shot of some new blend he is trying, accompanied with a comment such as it would ‘blow my mind’ – and it does!
+I’m a flat white girl, but I have tried many of the different coffees on offer.
+Greg’s attitude, in fact, all of the staff attitudes mean that your coffee is made by someone who cares and it tastes great for it.

-Oh, and its not just a one-off lucky bake..
-I’ve also had tried the fresh baked brownies, blondies, coffee-cake, chocolate cake, the sachertorte, the baked cheesecake, the lemon cheesecake… actually, I think I may have tried every bake they do – oops!
+Oh, and it’s not just a one-off lucky bake.
+I’ve also tried the freshly baked brownies, blondies, coffee-cake, chocolate cake, the

-Today they had a new selection of mini-quiches just sat staring at me on the counter top begging to be eaten: the perfect size for your lunch.
-Another great thing is that you can buy your coffee beans at Workhouse to take home (which they’ll happily grind for you too).
+Today they had a new selection of mini-quiches just sat staring at me on the countertop begging to be eaten: the perfect size for your lunch.
+Another great thing is that you can buy your coffee beans at Workhouse to take home (which they’ll happily grind for you if needed).